-A suburb of Indianapolis; Fishers, Indiana, has become one of the fastest growing communities in America.
+A suburb of Indianapolis; Fishers Indiana has become one of the fastest growing communities in America.
 Unlike many of the Indy suburbs, Fishers is actually its own city, with a mayor, its own local legislators, and a population of over 95,000 people.
 And it’s not just well known among Indiana residents, either.

 In 2017, Money Magazine rated it the number one places to live in the United States.
 The best place to live in the whole country?!

-Why is Fishers, Indiana so popular?
+Why is Fishers, Indiana a great place live?

 What is it about Fishers that makes so many people want to live here, and what keeps this city growing by the thousands every year?
-Let’s look at three of the reasons why Fishers, Indiana is so popular.
+Let’s look at three of the reasons why Fishers Indiana is so popular.

-#1 Affordability of Living in Fishers, IN
+#1 Affordability of Living in Fishers IN

 Fishers, Indiana has historically been an extremely affordable place to live.
 Perhaps due to its economic nature, it’s grown rapidly in the last fifty years or so.
 In just the last decade, Fishers has gone from a population of 77,000 people, to nearing 100,000 people today.